Site Overlay

 Pe-wax

-#Polyethylene wax (also known as #PE wax) is a low molecular-weight polyethene polymer that because of its low molecular weight has wax-like physical characteristics.
+#Polyethylene wax (also known as #PE wax) is a low molecular-weight polyethylene polymer that because of its low molecular weight has wax-like physical characteristics.

 There are a variety of methods for producing Polyethylene wax.
-Polyethene wax can be made by direct polymerization of ethylene under special conditions that control molecular weight.
-Another method involves breaking down high molecular-weight polyethene into lower molecular-weight fractions.
+Polyethylene wax can be made by direct polymerization of ethylene under special conditions that control molecular weight.
+Another method involves breaking down high molecular-weight polyethylene into lower molecular-weight fractions.
 A third method involves the separation of the low molecular weight fraction from the high molecular weight polymer.

-There are three major characteristics that differentiate one polyethene wax from another.
+There are three major characteristics that differentiate one polyethylene wax from another.
 They are I) Molecular weight, II) Degree and length of polymer branching, III) Monomer/polymer composition.
-Changing any of these factors will alter the physical characteristics of the polyethene wax, such as viscosity, hardness, melt point, reactivity etc.
+Changing any of these factors will alter the physical characteristics of the polyethylene wax, such as viscosity, hardness, melt point, reactivity etc.

 Paraffin wax is usually produced as a by-product of oil refining.
-It has a molecular weight which is usually less than half that of most polyethene waxes.
-Because of this and other differences, paraffin wax usually has a much lower melt point and is softer than most polyethene waxes.
+It has a molecular weight which is usually less than half that of most polyethylene waxes.
+Because of this and other differences, paraffin wax usually has a much lower melt point and is softer than most polyethylene waxes.

-Polyethene waxes can be supplied in many forms.
-They can be supplied in bulk with the use of speciality bulk trailers that are heated.
-Polyethene wax can be finished as a prill or atomized powder.
-Polyethene waxes can also be ground into various particle sizes.
+Polyethylene waxes can be supplied in many forms.
+They can be supplied in bulk with the use of specialty bulk trailers that are heated.
+Polyethylene wax can be finished as a prill or atomized powder.
+Polyethylene waxes can also be ground into various particle sizes.
 Harder waxes are usually easier and less costly to grind than softer waxes.

-Polyethene waxes have very unique polymer properties that make them useful in many applications.
-The major functions of polyethene wax in many formulations are to either provide lubrication and/or provide physical modification of a formula by changing viscosity and/or melting point.
+Polyethylene waxes have very unique polymer properties that make them useful in many applications.
+The major functions of polyethylene wax in many formulations are to either provide lubrication and/or provide physical modification of a formula by changing viscosity and/or melting point.

 TRANSPORT INFORMATION